PerMalmberg/du-yfs/README.md

 # Todo

-* Too hard on the brakes when doing small movements around the waypoints.
-* Turn based on waypoint
-* IsInAtmo - We have two...

 # Brakes

 - The value we now get is for both, we just must adjust it for atmo.